Best Retirement Interest Only Mortgage Rates 2025

 Lloyds – The Best Retirement Interest-Only Mortgage Rates

-Lloyds Bank is a reputable and experienced lender that offers competitive retirement interest-only mortgages to UK homeowners aged over 55 years.
-With interest rates of 4.59% and an overall APRC of 6.0% for over 70s, Lloyds Bank stands out as one of the best providers in the market for RIO mortgages in 2024.
+Lloyds Bank is a reputable, experienced lender that offers competitive interest-only retirement mortgages to UK homeowners aged 55 or over.
+With interest rates of 4.59% and an overall APRC of 6.0% for over 70s, Lloyds Bank stands out as one of the best providers in the market for RIO mortgages in 2025.

 In addition to its RIO mortgage products, Lloyds Bank provides other mortgage options such as lifetime mortgages, equity release plans, and pensioner mortgages with loan-to-value ratios ranging between 50% to 65%.